ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 ```
 create_ap -c 1 -n wlan0 wireless2 secretpassword
 ```
-On the two stations (node1-8 and node1-10), run
+On the two stations (node1-8 and node1-10 on outdoor, node24 and node25 on WITest), run

 ```
 wpa_passphrase wireless2 secretpassword > wpa.conf